dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

 You might notice that there is a Dockerfile inside the Azure Functions code.
 Check the [README.technicalDetails.md](README.technicalDetails.md) file for instructions on how to build and run the projet on a Docker container.

 ## FAQ
-Check [here](README.faq.md) for answers to common questions you may have.
+Check [here](README.faq.md) for answers to common questions you may have about the project.

+## License
+This project is licensed under the MIT License.